userjack6880/picluster/content/module-11.md

 ```

 ## Create the Storage Pool
-There are a number of architectures you could implement that would weigth data capacity with resiliency.
-Since gluster stores its blocks on top of an underlying filesystem, it's very possible to layer gluster with something liks ZFS.
+There are a number of architectures you could implement that would weigh data capacity with resiliency.
+Since gluster stores its blocks on top of an underlying filesystem, it's very possible to layer gluster with something like ZFS.
 In our case, each node only has 1 drive, so we will be setting up a "Dispersed" which allows a combination of speed and redundancy.
 Other architecture schemes are described [here](https://docs.gluster.org/en/latest/Quick-Start-Guide/Architecture/#types-of-volumes)
+**Note:** since gluster uses a peer architecture, any redundancy done on the gluster level will impact write performance. expect $\dfrac{link\ bandwidth}{no.\ of\ copies+1}$

 On all storage nodes eg. On the head w/ pdsh:
 ```